cuteip/netbox2dns/README.md

 Short version: create a configuration file (see previous section), then run `netbox2dns push`.

-Upon startup, netbox2dns will fetch all IP Address records from Netbox *and* all A/AAAA/PTR records from the listed zones.  netbox2dns ignores other record types, including SOA, NS, and CNAME.
+Upon startup, netbox2dns will fetch all IP Address records from NetBox *and* all A/AAAA/PTR records from the listed zones.  netbox2dns ignores other record types, including SOA, NS, and CNAME.

-For each active IP address in Netbox that has a DNS name, netbox2dns will try to add both forward and reverse DNS records.
+For each active IP address in NetBox that has a DNS name, netbox2dns will try to add both forward and reverse DNS records.
 Both IPv4 and IPv6 should be handled automatically.